hammingweight/gangplank/examples/README.md

 Running `curl http://127.0.0.1:9090/metrics` and `curl http://127.0.0.1:9091/metrics` should return the metrics exposed by the server and the gateway.

+The training/testing examples push metrics to the PGW and the Prometheus server scrapes the metrics from the gateway.

 The Prometheus server will also try to collect metrics from `127.0.0.1:8561`.
-The "predict" examples run a model for inference that has been instrumented to publish metrics on port 8561.
+The "predict" examples run a model for inference that starts an HTTP server that exposes the inference metrics (on port 8561).

 ## MNIST Dataset
 The examples use a convolutional neural network (CNN) to classify the handwritten digits in the MNIST database.